 Receipt of a terminal degree (usually PhD) in the area of teaching is treated as equivalent to an A publication for purposes of SA status.
-Thus, faculty who have earned such a degree within five years of entry or just after entry would have a minimum of a five-year period in SA status.11 standards specified below for maintaining SA status.
+Thus, faculty who have earned such a degree within five years of entry or just after entry would have a minimum of a five-year period in SA status.

-Other existing faculty and newly hired faculty are classified as SA only if they meet the
+Other existing faculty and newly hired faculty are classified as SA only if they meet the standards specified below for maintaining SA status.

-11 The UR grants one-year review postponements when new children are added to the family (up to two such postponements) and other purposes (e.g., the COVID crisis).
+&lt;sup>11 The UR grants one-year review postponements when new children are added to the family (up to two such postponements) and other purposes (e.g., the COVID crisis).
 Postponement years are not counted toward the five-year total.